trumant/gemara/README.md

-# SCI: Schema
+# SCI: Simplified Compliance Infrastructure

-This repository contains the schema for the _Simplified Controls Infrastructure_.
+This repository contains the schema and documentation related to the _Simplified Controls Infrastructure_.

 Controls that follow the SCI schema will be compatible with any SCI tooling.